igorpejic/site/content/_index.md

 ## 2019-present | CTO, Lead engineer | Leeruniek

-[Leeruniek](https://leeruniek.nl) is an analyitcs dashboard for teachers in primary education.
+[Leeruniek](https://leeruniek.nl) is an analytics dashboard for teachers in primary education.
 It analyzes data from different testing sources, teacher observations and pupil performance helping the teachers perform better decisions.